 The current wards reflect the communities of interest quite well.
-Communities of interest exist around -
+Communities of interest exist around - in the east with Telfer, a closed town without public access, and the First Nations communities of Punmu, Parnngurr, Kunawarritji and Kiwirrkurra.

 - the southern area, particularly with Newman, and the First Nations communities on the outskirts of Newman, and outlying at Jigalong; - the central area principally around Nullagine, with First Nations communities of Irrungadji and quite close to Nullagine; - to the north around Marble Bar through to the coast; and the First Nations communities of Gooda Binya and Warralong; and